kmhess/SoFiA-image-pipeline/README.md

 * If you have a large catalog of sources, start by testing SIP with the `-id N` option, where `N` is a source id number.
 Make sure the image and text outputs from SIP for that source are as you expect.
 Adjust optional variables as necessary.
 Run on your larger catalog.

 * SIP is now capable of doing spectral lines other than HI.
-So far `HI` and `CO` are the only allowed options, and CO refers only to CO(1-0).
+So far `HI`, `CO`, and `OH` are the only allowed options.
+CO refers only to CO(1-0) and OH refers only to the 1667 MHz line.
 This is work in progress.

 * Available surveys from `astroquery` can be found by running:
 ```